linkerd/website/linkerd.io/content/2.11/tasks/gitops.md

 machine and replicate it in your Kubernetes cluster following the steps defined in the next section.

+You will also need the [step cli](https://smallstep.com/cli/) to follow along this guide.

 ## Set up the repositories

 Clone the example repository to your local machine: